 Our top choice for browser-based live streaming and recording is Melon, a super-streamlined app created by the team behind Streamlabs, one of the most popular desktop live streaming apps.
 Melon makes it easy to set up and customize your stream, broadcast to popular platforms, record to the cloud and invite guests to participate.

 Melon is free, but you can upgrade to the Standard or Pro plans for additional features—including multistreaming capability.
 With Melon Standard, you can stream to three platforms simultaneously, while Pro lets you stream to unlimited destinations.
 Connecting your Twitch, YouTube, Facebook Live and other accounts is super easy, and you only have to do it once.

 Desktop-Based Live Streaming Apps

-Desktop-based apps like Streamlabs OBS, OBS Studio and Wirecast run locally on your computer instead of in your browser, meaning you must first download and install the program.
+Desktop-based apps like Streamlabs Desktop, OBS Studio and Wirecast run locally on your computer instead of in your browser, meaning you must first download and install the program.
 These apps usually offer more control and customization options than web-based apps.

-We recommend Streamlabs OBS—with an easy-to-navigate user interface and plenty of flexibility, Streamlabs has more than enough capabilities for most streamers.
+We recommend Streamlabs Desktop—with an easy-to-navigate user interface and plenty of flexibility, Streamlabs has more than enough capabilities for most streamers.
 You can customize your layout, add various video sources, apply filters and more, all with just a few mouse clicks.

-Like Melon, Streamlabs OBS is free, with the option of upgrading to a paid Prime plan for additional features.
+Like Melon, Streamlabs Desktop is free, with the option of upgrading to a paid Prime plan for additional features.
 Streamlabs Prime gives you access to super-slick themes and overlays, multistreaming capability and dozens of handy apps that integrate seamlessly into your stream.
 You can even monetize your stream with sponsorships, tips and merchandise all in one place.